Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/pysp.rst

 PySP in scripts
 ---------------

-See rappersection_ for information about putting Python scripts around PySP functionality.
+See :ref:`rappersection` for information about putting Python scripts around PySP functionality.

 .. rubric:: References